-Improvements have been made over the last eight eyears within the 1,144 acres of potential gopher tortoise habitat and travel corridors on the Carter Tract.
+Improvements have been made over the last nine years within the 1,144 acres of potential gopher tortoise habitat and travel corridors on the Carter Tract.
 Stands of slash and sand pine have been logged and scrub oak encroachment and sand pine regeneration have been mitigated using herbicide and mechanical thinning.
-Moreover, native herbaceous groundcover species have been planted, and much of the area has been reintroduced to a frequent burning regime.
+Native herbaceous groundcover species have been planted, and a frequent prescribed burning regime has been established across most of the area.
 All of these activities were identified as beneficial to gopher tortoises in our previous management recommendations.
 Future work will continue to provide comparative data on tortoise population trends on the Carter Tract, which will enable FWC staff to make informed management decisions.

 Continuation of management activities is imperative to the restoration and health of the Carter Tract landscape.
 Prescribed burning is the most important habitat enhancing element in sandhill communities, improving and increasing the herbaceous food supply and decreasing woody species.
-Being in the early stages of restoration, an ardent approach to habitat management must be maintained.
 Continued suppression of scrub oak and sand pine regeneration is most important at this stage in the restoration process.
 This can be accomplished most effectively by burning during the growing season.
-Last year's contract prescribed fire plan included 719 acres of growing season burns, which encompassed the entirety of Clusters 2 and 3 and part of Cluster 4.
-This growing season burn regime is critical to continuing improvements within gopher tortoise clusters of the Carter Tract (Figure 19).
+The contracted prescribed fire plan for the previous year included 301 acres of dormant season burns and 185 acres of growing season burns for a total of 486 acres.
+Dormant season burns included the entirety of Clusters 5B.
+Growing season burns encompassed the majority of Cluster 1 and the North Warmouth Pond portion of Cluster 4, although this section was not completed.
+This growing season burn regime is critical to continuing improvements within gopher tortoise clusters of the Carter Tract (Figure 11).
 Summer burns can be more detrimental to oak recruitment compared to other seasons, while significantly increasing the composition of herbaceous cover (Glitzenstein et al. 1995; Lewis and Harshbarger 1976).
-Topkill and complete kill of oaks was found to be greatest when burned biannually in April and May, providing the best combination of oak control and dense herbaceous growth (Glitzenstein et al. 1995; Mushinsky 1985; Berish 2001).
-Multiple factors including permitable weather conditions, adequate staff/equipment availability, and funding influence the frequency with which prescribed fire can be utilized.
-Therefore supplemental management activities, such as chopping, mowing, and herbiciding undesirable species, may need to be continued to help accomplish restoration goals.

-Following the completion of primary management activities, the focus can shift to evaluation and management of habitat within individual clusters.
-Viewing the landscape as a whole is important for maintaining connectivity for dispersal and immigration routes, but focusing on habitat characteristics for individual clusters will allow us to better observe isolated changes in habitat structure.
-Our guidelines continue to closely follow recommendations by Landers and Speake (1980), Diemer (1987), and the 2012 Gopher Tortoise Management Plan (Florida Fish and Wildlife Conservation Commission 20122).
-Our methods address such management considerations as midstory hardwood management, regeneration, and implementation of a regular prescribed burning regime (Figure 19).
-This management approach will improve habitat and tortoise cluster size on a site-specific basis.
+Viewing the landscape as a whole is essential for maintaining connectivity for dispersal and immigration routes for gopher tortoises., However, our continuing focus on habitat characteristics within individual clusters will allow us to better observe isolated changes in habitat structure.
+Our guidelines continue to closely follow recommendations by Landers and Speake (1980), Diemer (1987), and the 2012 Gopher Tortoise Management Plan (Florida Fish and Wildlife Conservation Commission 2012).
+Our methods address such management considerations as midstory hardwood management, regeneration, and implementation of a regular prescribed burning regime on a site-specific basis (Figure 11).

-Figure 19.
-Growing season prescribed burn implemented by NWFWMD conducted in late June and early July 2014 across multiple gopher tortoise clusters on the Carter Tract of Econfina Creek WMA, Washington County, FL.
+Figure 11.
+Land management activities implemented by NWFWMD from 2014-2015 on the Carter Tract of Econfina Creek WMA, Washington County, Florida.